414owen/Nutmeg-Router/README.md

 * Navigating pages:
   * Requires no network access
   * Is instantaneous
-  * Can have fancy transitions
+  * Supports fancy page transitions
 * Your server:
   * Serves less files
 * Your code: